 Penance and the Beautiful Saint Rose of Lima

 It soon became apparent that Rose was no ordinary child.
-According to renowned English Roman Catholic priest and hagiographer Alban Butler (1710 – 1773), “From her infancy her patience in suffering and her love of mortification were extraordinary, and, whilst yet a child, she ate no fruit, and fasted three days a week, allowing herself on them only bread and water, and on other days, taking only unsavoury herbs and pulse.”
+According to renowned English Roman Catholic priest and writer of the lives of the saints Alban Butler (1710 – 1773), “From her infancy her patience in suffering and her love of mortification were extraordinary, and, whilst yet a child, she ate no fruit, and fasted three days a week, allowing herself on them only bread and water, and on other days, taking only unsavory herbs and pulse.

 Rose cut off her hair in order to lessen her own attractiveness, despite the objections of her family.
 Her mother was particularly distraught; she wished to see her daughter married, quite possibly as a means of securing an advantageous union with a wealthier family.